Names of Buenos Aires: Sardinian origin

-Mendoza’s settlement soon came under attack by indigenous peoples, and was abandoned in 1541.
+Mendoza's settlement soon came under attack by indigenous peoples, and was abandoned in 1541.
 A second (and permanent) settlement was established in 1580 by Juan de Garay, who sailed down the Paraná River from Asunción (now the capital of Paraguay).
-Garay preserved the name chosen by Mendoza, calling the city Ciudad de la Santísima Trinidad y Puerto de Nuestra Señora la Virgen María de los Buenos Aires ("City of the Most Holy Trinity and Port of Saint Mary of the Good Airs").
+Garay preserved the name chosen by Mendoza, calling the city Ciudad de la Santísima Trinidad y Puerto de Nuestra Señora la Virgen María de los Buenos Aires ("City of the Most Holy Trinity and Port of Our Lady the Virgin Mary of the Good Airs").
 The short form "Buenos Aires" became the common usage during the 17th century.

 Demonyms

 The inhabitants of the city are called "porteños" ("people of the port") to acknowledge the centrality of the port of Buenos Aires in the development of the city and the nation.

 Since Buenos Aires's federalisation in 1880, the city proper includes the former towns of Belgrano and Flores; the resulting city was separated from Buenos Aires province.

 Residents of Buenos Aires province are called "bonaerenses".

 Most of the population of Greater Buenos Aires lives in the suburbs, which are part of the province.
 Depending on context, they may be called bonaerenses or (more commonly) by the demonym of their town (e.g. quilmeño to refer to a person from Quilmes).
 Suburbanites may be sometimes referred to as "porteños" by those unfamiliar with the details.